HuboxTechnologies/Hubox-Configurator-Desktop-App/README.md

 # Hubox-Configurator-Desktop-App
-The goal is to have a desktop app that would enable the initial configuration of the Hubox, which means edting a .ini file.
+The goal is to have a desktop app that would enable the initial configuration of the Hubox, which means editing a .ini file.